LeakIX/blog/content/posts/identify-cisco-rv4x.md

 And that's it, we have the content of the rootfs available for reading.

-It's a fair assumption CISCO's using openwrt :)
+It's a fair assumption Cisco's using openwrt for those routers :)

 #### Find and ID the web files